Xiao Wei Sun

-Xiao Wei Sun (Chinese:孙小卫) is an academic, serving as a Distinguished Professor in the Department of Electrical and Electronic Engineering as well as the Executive Dean of the Institute of Nanoscience and Applications at Southern University of Science and Technology.
+Xiao Wei Sun (Chinese:孙小卫) is an entrepreneur and academic.
+He founded Planck Innovation in October 2016 and later co-founded Moxwell Tech in March 2025.
+As the Chief Scientist of both companies, he takes care of the future technology development.
+In addition to his entrepreneurial activities, he has a strong academic background.
+He serving as a Distinguished Professor in the Department of Electrical and Electronic Engineering as well as the Executive Dean of the Institute of Nanoscience and Applications at Southern University of Science and Technology.

-With over 40000 citations and an h-index of 102, Sun has authored over 700 publications.
+With over 45000 citations and an h-index of 106, Sun has authored over 700 publications.
 His work has been published in leading academic journals, including Applied Physics Letters, Journal of Applied Physics, Advanced Materials, Nano Letters, Physical Review Letters, Nature Nanotechnology, Nature Communications etc. Moreover, he is the recipient of the SPIE DCS 2024 Fumio Okano Best Paper Prize, and the 2023 SID Slottow-Owaki Prize.

 Sun is an Honorary Doctorate from Belarusian State University of Informatics and Radioelectronics.
-He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the Optica (formerly Optical Society of America (OSA)), the International Society for Optics and Photonics (SPIE), the Society for Information Display (SID, the first mainland Chinese fellow), and the Institute of Physics (IoP) in UK.
+He is a Foreign Member of the Russian Academy of Sciences, a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the Optica (formerly Optical Society of America (OSA)), the International Society for Optics and Photonics (SPIE), the Society for Information Display (SID, the first mainland Chinese fellow), and the Institute of Physics (IoP) in UK.
 He has also been honored as a Distinguished Lecturer by the Institute of Electrical and Electronics Engineers (IEEE).
 He established the Society for Energy Photonics in Singapore, a non-profitable organization promoting photonic solutions to combat global warming and climate change.
 He also co-founded the Singapore-China Association for Advancement of Science and Technology (SCAAST), serving as the founding Vice Chairman.
 Additionally, he directed the Key Laboratory of Energy Conversion and Storage Technology under the Ministry of Education and the Guangdong Provincial Key Laboratory of Quantum Dot Advanced Display and Lighting.